 On knowing the faith:

-Catholics should believe in the Catholic Church, not because it makes them feel good, but because they believe it is the truth-telling Church that Jesus founded on St. Peter and His successors.
+Catholics should believe in the Catholic Church, not because it makes them feel good or because they agree with all the teachings of the Church but because, despite all the scandalous sins of the clergy and lay people, they believe She is the Truth-Telling Church (on issues of faith and morals) that Jesus founded on St. Peter and His successors.
+(Matthew 16:13-19)

 For other sources where you can learn the faith, check out our recommended reading page.